thib1984/ytdlmusic/README.md

 See https://packages.debian.org/sid/youtube-dl for the latest packaged version.
 ```

-No panic : you have just downloaded a newer version of youtube-dl who is not in apt.
+No panic : you have just downloaded a newer version of youtube-dl which is not in apt.
 When a new version of youtube-dl will be released in apt, you will download it automatically with ``sudo apt upgrade``.
 If you want to retrieve the previous version, ``sudo apt remove youtube-dl && sudo apt install youtube-dl``

-- I would like a MP3 format but i obtain an OGG format, why?
+- I would like a MP3 format but I only get an OGG format, why?

 The ``ffmpeg`` package is required for the MP3 conversion.
 Install it and retry to launch ytdlmusic